Daya6308/Daya6308/README.md

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

+I am a highly motivated and detail-oriented cybersecurity analyst.
+I actively work to identify and analyze potential risks, threats, and vulnerabilities to security and ensure the confidentiality, integrity, and availability of assets, to help safeguard organizations and people alike.

 <!--
 **Daya6308/Daya6308** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.